-The University of Maryland’s Anesthesiology Program in Simulation (MAPS) encompass all anesthesia delivery and teaching areas within the institution.
+The University of Maryland’s Anesthesiology Simulation Program encompasses all anesthesia delivery and teaching areas within the institution.
 University of Maryland School of Medicine Department of Anesthesiology has integrated simulation into its education and training program for medical students, residents, fellows, CRNAs, allied health professionals and faculty to develop and enhance their anesthesia and related cognitive, clinical, and team skills.
 Training is conducted primarily in the Maryland Advanced Simulation Training Research and Innovation Center (MASTRI).

 The University of Maryland is an American Society of Anesthesiologists (ASA) Simulation Education Network (SEN) endorsed site.
 As an endorsed site, our course can be used towards Part 4 (Practice Performance Assessment and Improvement) of Maintenance of Certification in Anesthesiology (MOCA®).
 During the course, physicians actively participate in high-fidelity simulation scenarios that require management of anesthesia emergencies.
 These sessions include management of critical perioperative events demonstrating their clinical and technical skills and management of the perioperative team utilizing crisis resource management techniques.
 Each participant undergoes comprehensive debriefing of the scenario by trained simulation educators.
 The low participant-to-instructor ratio ensures a high quality learning experience.